tensorflow/benchmarks/perfzero/README.md

 # Instructions for PerfZero developer

+Avoid importing `tensorflow` package in any place that requires the `logging` package because tensorflow package appears to prevent logging from working properly.
+Importing `tensorflow` package only in the method that requires it.

-Here are the instructions for developers who want to contribute code to PerfZero
+Here are the commands to run unit tests and check code style.

 ```
 # Run all unit tests